Need Help? Give us a call.

 1 (800) 345-3452

-Nobody starts a business because it’s easy.
-On the contrary, every new business comes with its own set of unique challenges, and small businesses are no exception.
-For newly minted entrepreneurs, it’s those quintessential “small business problems” that can break their operations—or make them, if navigated properly.
+Every new business venture comes with its own set of unique challenges, and small businesses are no exception.
+For newly minted entrepreneurs, those quintessential business problems can break their operations if they’re not addressed properly.

-In fact, according to the U.S. Small Business Administration, only half of small businesses will survive past their five-year mark; and that small business success rate falls to just one-third when it comes time to celebrate the first decade.
+In fact, only half of small businesses will survive past their five-year mark; and that small business success rate falls to just one-third when it comes time to celebrate the first decade.

 How do you ensure the longevity and success of your small business?
-The first step is knowing what you’re up against.
-Read on to learn about six of the biggest hurdles that every small business owner faces, and how you can tackle them to avoid putting your business in jeopardy.
+The first step is knowing what business problems you’re potentially up against.
+Read on to learn about six business problem examples that every small business owner faces, and how you can tackle them to avoid putting your business in jeopardy.

+Perhaps the most lethal of all small business problems is staying on top of of your cash flow.
 Running a small business is not the same as balancing a personal checkbook.
-In addition to running day-to-day operations, small business owners need to track expenses and revenues; allocate funds for employee salaries and company resources; create budgets that reflect overhead costs and expected growth; and, importantly, pay their business loan and credit card bills in full and on time.
-Unless you have an accounting degree or background in finance, you might feel in over your head when keeping all those financial obligations organized.
+In addition to running day-to-day operations, small business owners need to track expenses and revenues, allocate funds for employee salaries and company resources, create budgets that reflect overhead costs and expected growth, and, importantly, pay their business loan and credit card bills in full and on time.
+Unless you have an accounting degree or background in finance, you might feel overwhelmed when keeping your financial obligations organized.

 Yes, being a small business owner means crunching a lot of numbers (and keeping track of them).
 Lucky for the right-brained, you have a few tools at your disposal to help you out.

 Setting a realistic budget for your business is only half the battle; the real challenge is staying on track.
-That’s why more and more small business owners are looking to online accounting softwares like QuickBooks and FreshBooks for support.
-These user-friendly tools allow you to keep an eye on inventory and cash flow, run reports, estimate taxes, create and send invoices, and more.
+That’s why many small business owners look to online accounting softwares like QuickBooks and FreshBooks for support.
+These user-friendly tools track inventory and cash flow, run reports, estimate taxes, create and send invoices, and more.

-If your budget allows for it, you might want to consider hiring an accountant.
-You don’t necessarily need to keep one on retainer, but your accountant can help you navigate some crucial benchmarks in your business’s evolution, like figuring out your business’s legal structure, expansion, and helping you prepare year-end financial statements and tax forms.
+If your budget allows for it, you might want to consider hiring an accountant outright.
+You don’t need to keep one on retainer, but your accountant helps you navigate benchmarks in your business’s evolution.
+That includes figuring out your business’s legal structure, expansion, and helping prepare year-end financial statements and tax forms.
 You can find one in your area by searching the U.S. Association of Chartered Accountants or the American Institute of Professional Bookkeepers.

 See Your Business Credit Card Options